has2k1/plotnine/doc/api.rst

 These define aspects of a plot that can be themed.
 They can be used to create a new theme or modify an existing theme.
-They define the keyword arguments to :class:`~ggplotx.themes.theme`.
+They define the keyword arguments to :class:`~plotnine.themes.theme`.
 Users should never create instances of *themeable*.

-.. currentmodule:: ggplotx.themes.themeable
+.. currentmodule:: plotnine.themes.themeable

 .. autosummary::
    :toctree: generated/